You can choose from 3 SEG tariffs:

 You can export as much as you want, but if you have solar panels, the installer will have a set maximum output (you’ll see this on your installation contract).
 If you increase your system’s capacity, please let us know, so we can check if you’re still eligible.

-Yes, if we also supply your electricity, then we’ll pay your SEG payments into your OVO energy account.
+Yes, if we supply your electricity and you’re on our SEG Beyond Exclusive or SEG Install Exclusive tariffs, then we’ll pay your SEG payments into your OVO energy account.

 Otherwise, SEG payments are separate to energy bills, and paid straight into your bank account.

-Yes, but you’ll need to switch to SEG, and stop your FIT export payments (though you'll still get your FIT generator payments).
-If you want to opt in and out of your FIT, bear in mind you can only do this once a year.
+Yes, but you’ll need to switch to SEG, and stop your FIT export payments (though you'll still get your FiT generator payments).
+You can do this by signing up to a SEG tariff and contacting your existing FiT provider.
+If you want to opt in and out of your FiT, bear in mind you can only do this once a year.

 Yes, you can.
-But if you apply for one of our SEG tariffs, then you'll need to stop your FIT export payments.
-OVO doesn't have to be your energy supplier for you to apply for our SEG tariffs, but you’ll get a better SEG rate if we also supply your electricity.
+But if you apply for one of our SEG tariffs, then you’ll need to stop your FiT export payments.
+OVO doesn’t have to be your energy supplier for you to apply for our SEG tariffs, but you can get a better SEG rate if we also supply your electricity.

 If the installation you've inherited is linked to a Feed-in Tariff scheme with OVO, please fill in our FiT inheritance form and return it to us by email or post.
 We can then start the transfer of the FiT over to you.

-There are specific documents that make you eligible for SEG.
-If you don’t have them, or can’t send them to us, we’ll need to put your application on hold until we get everything we need.
+There are specific documents that make you eligible for SEG, which you’ll need to upload with your application form.
+If you don’t upload the right ones, we’ll need to put your application on hold until we get everything we need.
 If we don’t hear from you within 30 days, we’ll assume you no longer want to sign up for SEG.
 Your application will be closed and your personal information will be deleted.
 If you want to reapply, then you’ll need to start again, making sure you provide all supporting information within the 30 day window.

 Yes, you can.
 SEG pays you to export electricity, and RHI pays you to generate and use renewable energy to heat your home.

-After we've installed your solar panels (and battery, if you choose to have one), we'll send you an email with the details to sign up to SEG Install Exclusive.
+After we've installed your solar panels (and battery, if you choose to have one) and you’ve made your final payment, we'll send you an email with the details to sign up to our solar export tariff, SEG Install Exclusive.

 If you sign up for SEG and your energy is supplied by OVO within 3 months of your solar panels being installed, then we'll back pay your SEG payments.
 This means you'll earn money from the day your panels start generating electricity.

 If you’re not with OVO for your energy then you can still sign up for SEG.
-You won't be eligible for back payment.
+But you won’t be eligible for back payment or our SEG Install Exclusive tariff.
 You must have a smart meter to get SEG.

 Your SEG contract ends when you sell your home.
 Please give 28 days' notice, and send a closing reading.
 If the new owners want to get SEG payments, they’ll need to sign up for it themselves.

-First, you need to check if the previous owners have signed up for FIT.
-If the panels weren't registered for FIT, then you can apply for SEG payments – please choose a tariff above to sign up for SEG.
-If they were registered, you’ll need to check who the FIT provider is and complete a Change of ownership form.
-Then you can switch to either FIT or SEG with another provider.
+First, you need to check if the previous owners have signed up for FiT.
+If the panels weren't registered for FiT, then you can apply for SEG payments – please choose a SEG tariff and sign up using the application form.
+If they were registered, you’ll need to check who the FiT provider is and complete a Change of ownership form.
+Then you can switch to either FiT or SEG with another provider.

 We’re more than happy to take another look at your application – just email us at [email protected].
 But please remember that you must meet all the criteria to get signed up for SEG payments.